National Farm Safety and Health Week

 Monday: Tractor & Rural Roadway Safety

-Rural roads are unpredictable and full of blindspots.
+Rural roads are unpredictable and full of blind spots.
 Especially when driving down new or dark rural roads, make sure you are following all road signs and passing rules.
 Although these roads usually do not feature much vehicle traffic, employ your defensive driving skills for potential animals in the road.
 Take a look at these tips for staying safe and kind on rural roads.

-Follow the speed limit.
 Because rural roads are typically void of traffic, it is a common assumption that speeding is safer on these roads than on the highway.
 However, speed limits often change to fit the hazards on the stretch of road ahead.
 These limits are there for a reason and should be respected by all drivers.

 If the stretch of road you are on is particularly hilly, slow down and use caution when approaching signs for intersecting roads—especially the ones located at the tops of hills.
 Cars turning onto your road will often be unable to detect oncoming traffic.

 Farming vehicles are often found on rural roads, as is their right.
 These drivers often have limited visibility and are only able to reach a certain speed.
 When passing these vehicles, use even more caution than you would with a standard vehicle.
 Make sure you have ample space both in front of you and beside you to get around these large vehicles, and above all, be courteous.

 Livestock may be moved across rural roads, during which time road signs should be employed, cautioning drivers to slow down.
 If this occurs while you are driving on a rural road, wait patiently for the livestock to make their way across.
 Avoid spooking the animals with your horn and stay inside your vehicle until they have passed.

-Tuesday: Farmer Health & Suicide Prevention
+Tuesday: Overall Farmer Health

 The farming industry can ebb and flow dramatically.
 All it takes is a lost buyer to throw off production and, therefore, profitability.
 Farmers often fill a specific market niche, such as dairy, and one lost buyer or poor production month could make or break an entire family’s ability to feed itself.
 This year, many farms were hurt by the excess rain and flooding in several areas of the country.
 In these trying times, it is important to focus on the future.
 For those of you with farming neighbors or loved ones, make sure to check in on them and provide support whenever and however possible.
 To avoid feeling defeated or becoming physically ill in this strenuous line of work, take a look at the following tips:

-Stay Socially Connected.
 The farming industry is inherently isolating.
 In the same way that a new mother might find herself feeling alone during her child’s infancy, a farmer is constantly tending to his or her own baby: the land.
 It takes constant attention, care, and work to keep a farm thriving.
 Stay connected with family and friends.
 Set an intention to visit with loved ones regularly.

 According to the Center for Disease Control and Prevention (CDC), the suicide rate among farmers is five times that of the general population.
 Not only is this number of unnecessary deaths high, but it is on the rise.
 If you or someone you know is experiencing suicidal thoughts, there are many resources to turn to first.
 Call the National Suicide Prevention Lifeline at 1-800-273-8255 or contact the Farm Crisis Center’s Farm Aid Hotline at 800-327-6243.
 This association also offers disaster-assistance programs and many local resources for farmers in crisis on their website.